 Typically, students can choose the language they’ll be specializing in.
 Popularly offered in a Foreign Language major are French, Italian, Spanish, and German.

 At the end of the program, the student is expected to speak the language with a certain level of fluency and convey ideas effectively.
-Besides gaining the confidence and skill to communicate using the language, students become adept in translating it to English, too!
+Besides gaining the confidence and skill to communicate using the language, students become adept at translating it into English, too!

-Still unconvinced?
-Here are 20 reasons why you should major in Foreign Language:
+18 reasons why you should major in Foreign Language

 You gain more confidence.